CDLUC3/mrt-store-config/bin/README.md

 Downloads original `nodes.txt`, `store-info.txt`, and `can-info.txt`
 configuration files from storage servers to (local) `orig` directory.

+Like the Capistrano deploy script, this script assumes the local user has SSH access to the `dpr2store` account on the target server.

 Note that this script seems to sometimes fail with an **SSHKit::Runner:ExecuteError** **No route to host** when run over the VPN.
 Running it again seems to solve the problem.